-5.2 Calculate the energies (in J) of the lowest two energy levels 13.0pt 5.3 Draw the wavefunctions of the lowest two energy levels with proper labelling the x-axis.
-15.0pt 5.4 Sketch the energy level diagram up to n = 4 showing the relative spacing.
+5.2 Calculate the energies (in J) of the lowest two energy levels 13.0pt 5.3 Draw the wavefunctions of the two lowest energy levels with proper labelling of the x-axis.
+15.0pt 5.4 Sketch the energy level diagram up to n = 4, showing clearly the relative spac- ing.
 8.0pt 5.5 What is the total π -energy (in J) of the molecule?
 12.0pt 5.6 Calculate the wavelength (in nm) at which the transition between the highest occupied and lowest unoccupied energy levels occurs.
 10.0pt